Non-24-hour sleep–wake disorder: Circadian rhythm

 All living animals have an internal clock, the circadian rhythm, which is close to 24 hours' duration.
 For humans, the average duration is 24 hours and 20 minutes, and individually some people have more or less than 24 hours.
 Everyday exposure to the morning light resets the circadian rhythm to 24 hours, so that there is no drifting.

 However, people with non-24 have a circadian rhythm significantly longer (or, rarely, shorter) than 24 hours.
 This makes it difficult to reset to 24 hours daily, just like it is difficult for people with a rhythm close to 24 hours to try to reset to 25 hours daily.
 The majority of people with non-24 are totally blind, and the failure of entrainment is explained by an absence of light (photic) input to reset the circadian clock.
 Their brains may have normal circadian clocks that do not receive input from the eyes about environmental light levels, as the clocks require a functioning retina, optic nerve, and visual processing center.
 This makes the sleep pattern variable from one day to the next, with different wake-up time and bedtime every day.

 People with a circadian rhythm that is quite near to 24 hours may be able to sleep on a conventional, socially acceptable schedule, that is, at night.
 Others, with a "daily" cycle upwards of 25 hours or more, may need to adopt a sleep pattern that is congruent with their free-running circadian clock: by daily shifts in their sleep times, which often results in satisfactory sleep but with negative social and occupational consequences.

 The disorder also occurs in sighted people for reasons that are not well understood.
-Their circadian rhythms are not normal, often running to more than 25 hours.
-Their visual systems may function normally but their brains are incapable of making the large adjustment to a 24-hour schedule.
+Their circadian rhythms are not normal, often running around 25 hours.
+Their vision-producing systems allowing them to see may function normally, but their brains are incapable of making the large adjustment to a 24-hour schedule.

 Though often referred to as non-24, for example by the FDA, the disorder is also known as: non-24-hour sleep–wake syndrome or disorder, free-running disorder (FRD), hypernychthemeral syndrome, hypernychthemeral sleep-wake cycle disturbance, circadian rhythm sleep disorder—free-running type or nonentrained type, non-24-hour circadian rhythm disorder. or just N24 for short in everyday speech.

 The disorder is an invisible disability that can be "extremely debilitating in that it is incompatible with most social and professional obligations".